What to Wear in Europe this Summer

 - TravelOn Purse – Ladies, leave the Coach purse at home unless you never want to see it again.
 Mrs. G. wore a fashionable secure purse by TravelOn Luggage Anti-Theft Cross-Body Bag.
 It held the essentials and comes with all of the safety features mentioned above for Pacsafe.

 - Compression Bags – Another essential.
 You are going to buy souvenirs and add them to that already filled suitcase.
 Make room with compression bags.

 - Travel Scale – This is essential!
 Don’t second guess the weight of your suitcases.
 It will only cost you time redistributing items at the airport or money to pay the fees for overweight luggage.
 (You may even miss a flight like Mrs. G. did on the way home from Lithuania.)

 - 5 Plain Colored T-shirts – I’m American, and I like my t-shirts.
-However, printed t-shirts are tacky in Europe.
+However, printed t-shirts stand out in Europe.
 Plain colored t-shirts blend in fine.
-Three of my five were black.
-(For regular blog followers that notice I wear a black t-shirt in most photos, I don’t just wear the same shirt over-and-over.
-I have a drawer full of plain black t-shirts.)
+I prefer black as they can also be worn out to dinner at night.

 - Newsboy Hat